gileCAD/AutocadQRCoder/README.md

 In an AutoCAD plugin project, reference the AutocadQRCoder.dll in the folder corresponding to the targeted AutoCAD version (Release\net48 for AutoCAD up to 2024 or Release\net8.0-windows for AutoCAD 2025 and later).

-More informations about the parameters of the BlockQRCoder constructor in the [QRCoder wiki](https://github.com/codebude/QRCoder/wiki/How-to-use-QRCoder#3-basic-usage).

 #### Create a Solid background and a Hatch
 The caller is responsible to add the newly created hatch and solid entities to a database or dispose them.